Bryan-Lor/PurchaseBot/README.md

 ## Known Website Compatibility Issues --------------------------------------------
 Below are the currently known websites that don't work well or at all <br />
-- Walmart.com (NOT WORKING: Has a captcha that appears after refreshing multiple times)<br />
+- *Walmart.com* (**NOT WORKING:** Has a captcha that appears after refreshing multiple times)<br />
-- Samsclub.com (NOT WORKING: Has a Anti-Bot feature upon arrival and after refreshing multiple times.)<br />
+- *Samsclub.com* (**NOT WORKING:** Has a Anti-Bot feature upon arrival and after refreshing multiple times.)<br />
-- Direct.playstation.com (NOT WELL: Has a captcha that can appear upon arrival.
+- *Direct.playstation.com* (**NOT WELL:** Has a captcha that can appear upon arrival.
 Simply Do it yourself before running the bot with WaitUntilReady enabled in 		'Settings.txt')<br />

 ## Known Limitations --------------------------------------------------------------
-This Bot will not bypass Captchas, any website with anti-bot catpchas will NOT work!<br />
+-This Bot will not bypass Captchas, any website with anti-bot catpchas will NOT work!<br />
-This Program DOES NOT SCALE WELL with high numbers of websites!
-Keep Your Numbers LOW!
+-This Program doesn't scale well with high numbers of websites.
 The more tabs you have, the more CPU Processing and Memory is required!!!<br />
 - Since it runs on Google Chrome, this program is dependent on how fast your CPU is and how much RAM you have<br />
-- Unless your computer can handle it, IT'S STRONGLY RECOMMENDED TO AVOID RUNNING ANY INTENSIVE PROGRAMS (SUCH AS VIDEO GAMES) ALONGSIDE THIS PROGRAM!!!<br />
+- Unless your computer can handle it, ***IT'S STRONGLY RECOMMENDED TO AVOID RUNNING ANY INTENSIVE PROGRAMS (SUCH AS VIDEO GAMES) ALONGSIDE THIS PROGRAM!!!***<br />